Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Recognize the whole person

 Work is an important part of people’s lives, but there’s much more to us.
-Companies with good company culture recognize their employees have loved ones, passions, and hobbies they care about and show concern for them as people.
+Companies with good work culture recognize their employees have loved ones, passions, and hobbies they care about and show concern for them as people.

 “It’s great to say you care about your people, but do your actions follow through?
 Do your benefits reflect these priorities?
 Do you offer employees opportunities to invest in their life and time to be a person outside of work?”
 Dr. Varra asks.